mrtazz/gtd-couch/README.md

 All GTD todo managers are overly complex or don't do useful syncing.
 CouchDB is simple and does replication so it seems like a perfect match.

-## TODO:
-- edit tasks
-- delete tasks
-- add new project
-- add new context
-- show by context
-- show by project
-- better css

 ## Contribute
 If you want to contribute: